chenyajin/git-cm/README.md

 For example if you have this `gitcommitrc.json` file below in the root directory of your project:

+you can see the format of the example configuration file in [gitcommitrc-example.json](https://github.com/chenyajin/git-cm/blob/main/gitcommitrc-example.json)

 <details>
  <summary>More advanced settings</summary>

 ```json
 {
   "types": [